 Thank you for this opportunity to make this submission.
-Our hope is to help the AUC make informed changes to Rule 009 given from a landowner's experience having participated in multiple AUC processes that will be constructive with recommendations and questions of the current AUC process and the considerations under review of approving transmission development in Alberta without unnecessary processes that result in losses to landowners and their rural security of financial and physical well-being.
+Our hope is to help the AUC make informed changes to Rule 007 given from a landowner's experience having participated in multiple AUC processes that will be constructive with recommendations and questions of the current AUC processes and the considerations under review of approving transmission development in Alberta without unnecessary processes that result in losses to landowners and their rural security of financial and physical well-being and public safety concerns that are too often nullified as anti-wind.

-In Bulletin 2024-20 the AUC 'asks for input into the "draft amendments to Rule 009: Rules on Local Intervener Costs" we thought it might be informative to use AUC approvals of Halkirk 2 Wind Project as a working example.
-We ask for your indulgence if you could, as we already had 2 charts covering our community's entire experience of participating in AUC proceedings and the costs that we know of, which includes information that may not have been requested for this review but it does bare information that is pertinent for your consideration and can be applied to the understanding of what the application of the current rule looks like in practice and what the proposed changes and the possible effects could be.
-These 2 charts document a real-life AUC experience through the History of H2 Chart (on parge 11 with references on page 12 & 13) of the AUC original approval for Halkirk 2 Wind Project (H2) and the subsequent 2 AUC hearings & multiple proceedings, 6 SDABs, 1 Court of Appeal, multiple complaints to multiple government agencies including AUC Enforcement.
-It also takes into account the AUC processes and the ripple effect of the added transmission because of the original approval of Capital Power's Halkirk Wind now referred to as Halkirk 1.
-The second charts record the known Cost of Halkirk 2 Wind Project (on pages 14 & 15) continues documenting the known cost of each of the processes absent of the cost of the AUC original approval of H2 and their cost. (the underlined will reference each chart).
+In Bulletin 2024-20 the AUC 'asked for input into the "draft amendments to Rule 009 we submitted most of this submission for the consideration of the amendments to Rule 009 but as you can see the 2 rules overlap.
+For the rules on Local Intervener Costs" we thought it might be informative to use AUC approvals of Halkirk 2 Wind Project as a working example.
+We ask for your indulgence if you could, as we already had 2 charts covering our community's experience of participating in AUC proceedings and the costs that we know of, which includes information that may not have been requested for this review but it does bare information that is pertinent for your consideration and can be applied to the understanding of what the application of the current rule looks like in practice and what the proposed changes and the possible effects could be.
+These 2 charts document a real-life AUC experience through the History of H2 Chart (on page 14 with references on pages 15 & 16) of the AUC original approval for Halkirk 2 Wind Project (H2) and the subsequent 2 AUC hearings & multiple proceedings, 6 SDABs, 1 Court of Appeal, multiple complaints to multiple government agencies including AUC Enforcement.
+As a result of the AUC's failure to substantiate false information and the w separate developers who both concealed critical documents that resulted in damage to the environment and private property and the added incredible stress to the community who has had to live with the consequences that could have been prevented had the AUC substantiated the complaints filed with the AUC.
+We will show the effect of AUC approvals that takes into account the AUC processes and the ripple effect of the added transmission because of the original approval of Capital Power's Halkirk Wind now referred to as Halkirk 1.
+The second charts record the known Cost of Halkirk 2 Wind Project (on pages 17-19) continues documenting the known cost of each of the processes absent of the cost of the AUC administration and other government offices that have responded to multiple complaints reported since the AUC original approval of H2 and their cost. (the underlined will reference each chart).
+The costs of approving projects are tied together with the actual approval.